Unmasking A High Sensation Seeking Highly Sensitive Person: Foreword

 I’m excited about a new project I’m working on.

-I’ll be blogging chapters of my new book here, “Unmasking A High Sensation Seeking Highly Sensitive Person - A Spiritual Journey” bi-weekly, and then bundling them up into a book at the end.
+I’ll be blogging chapters of my new book here, “Unmasking A High Sensation Seeking Highly Sensitive Person - A Spiritual Journey”, and then bundling the chapters up (and probably doing a lot of editing) before creating a book out of them.

 This book is a sequel to my first self-published book "Unmasking: A Journey", where I end up learning I’m a High Sensation Seeking Highly Sensitive Person (AKA the HSP Trait as well as HSS - HSS means you’re very curious).